Kit Hoover

-Catherine "Kit" Hoover (born July 29, 1970) is an American television host, sportscaster and broadcast journalist currently serving as the anchor of Access Hollywood, and co-host of Access Daily with Mario & Kit.
+Catherine "Kit" Hoover (born July 29, 1970) is an American television host, sportscaster and broadcast journalist, who served as the anchor of Access Hollywood, and co-host of Access Daily with Mario & Kit.

 She has worked as a sportscaster for ESPN and Fox News.
 She has also been a correspondent for TV Guide, a guest co-host on The View and a sideline reporter on Shaq Vs.

 Early life

-Hoover attended Marist School in Brookhaven, Georgia, where she won three years consecutively both the mile and two mile runs.
+Hoover attended Marist School in Dunwoody, Georgia, where she won three years consecutively both the mile and two mile run State Championships.
 She was named the "2022 Distinguished Alumni Award Recipient" of Marist School.
 Hoover earned a Bachelor of Arts in journalism from the University of North Carolina at Chapel Hill.